Kaipatiki Public Arts Trust

 Short Shorts

-Short Shorts is an independent student film competition, devised and managed by KPAT and supported by Kaipatiki Local Board.
+Short Shorts is an independent student film competition, that was devised and managed for seven years by KPAT and supported by Kaipatiki Local Board.

 Click here for more information about ‘Short Shorts